GSA/idmanagement.gov/_implement/scl-windows.md

   </div>

   <h4 class="usa-accordion__heading"> <!-- Name Mapping -->
-    <button class="usa-accordion__button" aria-expanded="false" aria-controls="m-a4">Name Mapping and PIV Validation<br>Symption or Error: 1.
-An untrusted certification authority was detected while processing the smart card certificate used for authentication.<br>2.
-The smart card used for authentication has been revoked.<br>3.
-The system could not log you on.
-Your credentials could not be verified.</button>
+    <button class="usa-accordion__button" aria-expanded="false" aria-controls="m-a4">Name Mapping and PIV Validation<br>Symption or Error:<br>1.
+"An untrusted certification authority was detected while processing the smart card certificate used for authentication."<br>2.
+"The smart card used for authentication has been revoked."<br>3.
+"The system could not log you on.
+Your credentials could not be verified."</button>
   </h4>
   <div id="m-a4" class="usa-accordion__content usa-prose">
     <p>After the domain controller’s authentication certificate is used to make a secure link from the workstation to the domain controller, the certificate data for the user’s smart card is sent to the domain controller for validation.
 The domain controller does the following to validate the credential:</p>